Harriet Leveson-Gower, Countess Granville: Death and legacy

-Granville's death had an overwhelming effect on his wife's final years; later historians have described her behaviour as that of a typical Victorian era widow, as Harriet descended into a period of acute grief.
+Granville's death had an overwhelming effect on his wife's final years; historians have described her behaviour as that of a typical Victorian era widow, as Harriet descended into a period of acute grief.
 In sharp contrast with her previous social activities, she lived in complete retirement.
-She found comfort in fervent piety and philanthropic works, donating as much as possible in private charity.
+She found comfort in fervent piety and philanthropic works, including charitable donations.
 After her brother's death in 1858, she inherited Chiswick House and took up residence.
 Her social circle was limited to immediate family members, and her household came to include her newly widowed son Frederick and his son George.
 She survived her husband by fifteen years, dying on 25 November 1862 of a stroke at her London home at 13 Hereford Street.

 Lady Granville's life has largely been overlooked by historians, who have chosen to focus on her exceptional mother as well as her sister Georgiana.
-A lifetime of correspondence has proven to be a valuable source of information on both Harriet and the period in which she lived.
+However, her lifetime of correspondence has proven to be a valuable source of information on both Harriet and the period in which she lived.
 According to the writer Charlotte Furness, Harriet's many letters "give us a remarkable insight into life in the nineteenth-century aristocracy, and life as the wife of a travelling diplomat".
 The historian Virginia Surtees adds that Harriet's letters "provide an entertaining peepshow into the manners, habits and morals of that much inter-married section of aristocratic nineteenth-century society which also embraced the dandies, wits, and beaux".

-Since Harriet's death, four edited books containing her letters have been printed.
+Since Harriet's death, four books containing her edited letters have been printed.
 In 1894, her son Frederick published a two-volume edition of letters written during his parents' marriage, condensing and cutting some of her correspondence in order to produce a shorter work.
 Harriet's granddaughter Susan Oldfield published another series of letters in 1901, this time drawing from Harriet's later life as a widow.
 In 1947 Iris Leveson-Gower, another descendant, published a volume of letters written in the years before Harriet's marriage.
-In 1990, Virginia Surtees produced another edited collection that focuses on Harriet's time as a social hostess as well as her close relationship with Georgiana.
+In 1990 Virginia Surtees produced another edited collection that focuses on Harriet's time as a social hostess as well as her close relationship with Georgiana.